-1. Bird wires and other avian deterrent devices should be monitored to assure they are in good condition.
-Any broken wires or devices should be replaced as soon as possible.
+1. Bird wires and other avian deterrent devices shall be monitored to assure they are in good condition.
+Any broken wires or devices shall be replaced as soon as possible.

-- 2. Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices. - 3.
-Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities.
+2. Harassment program in place to deter avian predation in areas actively used by birds and not covered by bird wires or other devices.

+3. Project biologists shall routinely monitor project areas to determine areas of active avian predation and, if possible, adjust harassment program to cover these areas or install bird wires or other deterrent devices to discourage avian predation activities.

 g.
 Removable Spillway Weir (RSW).

-- 1. Operational criteria for the new RSW are not available at this time (November 2005).
-Criteria will be provided later by amending the Fish Passage Plan. - h.
+Operational criteria for the RSW are not available at this time (November 2007).
+Criteria will be provided later by amending the Fish Passage Plan.

+h.
 Inspection and Record Keeping.
 Inspect all facilities according to fish facilities monitoring plans.
 Record all maintenance and inspections.

+2.3.2.
+Adult Fish Passage Facilities.
 Operate the adult fish passage facilities according to the following criteria.

-- a.
+a.
 Inspect all staff gages and water level indicators.
-Repair and/or clean where necessary. - b.
+Repair and/or clean where necessary.

+b.
 Dewater all ladders and inspect all dewatered sections of fish facilities for projections, debris, or plugged orifices which could injure fish or impede fish passage up the ladder.
 Fish ladder exit trashracks must have smooth surfaces where fish pass, and must have downstream edges that are adequately rounded or padded.
 Spare trashracks should be on hand for use as necessary.
 Inspect all diffuser gratings and chambers annually by dewatering or by using divers or video inspection techniques.
 All diffuser gratings and chambers are to be dewatered and physically inspected at least every 3 years.
 Repair deficiencies.

-- c.
+c.
 Inspect for and clean debris from the fish ladder exits.
-All trashracks and picketed leads must be clean and installed correctly. - d.
-Calibrate all water level measuring devices, as necessary, for proper facility operations. - e.
-Inspect all spill gates and ensure that they are operable. - f.
-Fish pumps maintained and ready for operation. - g.
+All trashracks and picketed leads must be clean and installed correctly.

+d.
+Calibrate all water level measuring devices, as necessary, for proper facility operations.

+f.
+Fish pumps maintained and ready for operation.

+g.
 Maintain adult PIT tag system as required.
-Coordinate with PSMFC. - h.
+Coordinate with PSMFC.

+h.
 Maintain the adult fish trap as required.
 This can also be done outside of the January-February period because the trap is removable.

+2.3.2.2.
+Fish Passage Period (March 1 through December 31).